-The design of every Holiday season is about the planned re-emergence of hope.
-The Holidays try to get you to reconsider hope and give it another chance.
+The design of every holiday season is about the planned re-emergence of hope.
+They try to get you to reconsider hope and give it another chance.

 Yeah, yeah, yeah.
 I know.
 Blah, blah, blah.

-But there are miracles.
-Every year the Holidays are designed to purposely remind us that miracles do indeed happen, not often, but sometimes.
+Every year the holidays are designed to purposely remind us that miracles do indeed happen, not often, but sometimes.
 To remind us that we can have hope and we can believe again, and most importantly that we ourselves can personally start over.
 We can hope that we can be forgiven for our mistakes.
 We can hope that the world will open its big arms to us at last.

 Most of all, we can hope that at last we can hit the Big Reset Button and start over as if we were made new again.
 What makes this season so stressful is that we need that last hope about hitting the Big Reset Button so much.